MediaArea/MediaAreaXml/DataDictionary.md

 Attribute          | info
 -------------------|----------------------------------------------------
-Definition         | The `info` attribute stores values that have been gathered or interpretted from the `block` or `data` by MediaInfo's file parsers.
+Definition         | The `info` attribute stores values that have been gathered or interpreted from the `block` or `data` by MediaInfo's file parsers.
 Is Attribute Of    | data, block
 Examples           | `<block offset="39" name="DocTypeVersion" info="4" size="4">`
 Repeatability      | Not repeatable